ARMmbed/mbed-os/TESTS/netsocket/README.md

 }
 ```

-WiFi tests require some more configuration, so for WiFi purposes,
+Wi-Fi tests require some more configuration, so for Wi-Fi purposes,
 the `mbed_app.json` might look like this:

 ```